-Below is a list of Alicia’s publications:
+Below is a list of some of Alicia’s most recent papers and publications:

 “Can CARIFORUM-UK Trading Relations Survive the Clouds of Uncertainty Hanging over UK-EU Relations?”
 Co-authored with Dr. Jan Yves Remy.
 University of the West Indies’ Shridath Ramphal Centre for International Trade Law, Policy & Services ‘Trading Thoughts’ Column, December 2018.

 “Climate Change: Rebuilding for Resilience” Caribbean Export OUTLOOK magazine -3rd Edition, November 2018.

 “Gender-based discrimination in Nationality Laws: A Remaining Barrier to Gender Equality”.
 Caribbean Studies Association (CSA) Newsletter – March 2018.

 “What may the Trump Presidency mean for the future of International Financial Centres?”IFC Economic Report 2017/2018 Winter Edition.